Amal Azzudin: The Glasgow Girls campaign

 The Glasgow Girls, encouraged by teacher Euan Girvan, formed a strategy to campaign on behalf of the family.
 Their online petitions to the Home Office went viral, and the then First Minister of Scotland, Jack McConnell agreed to meet them.
 The Glasgow Girls not only successfully prevented the deportation of the Murselaj family, but also forced a change in the asylum protocols.

 Career and later life

-Since leaving University, Amal Azzudin has worked for the Mental Health Foundation in Scotland as Equality and Human Rights Officer.
+Since leaving University, Azzudin has worked for the Mental Health Foundation in Scotland as its Equality and Human Rights Officer.
 Her main role is to manage the refugee programme, including the Sawti project.
-Sawti, which means “my voice” in Arabic, aims to raise awareness of mental health and wellbeing and has developed a mentoring scheme for refugees and asylum seekers in Scotland.
+Sawti, which means “my voice” in Arabic, aims to raise awareness of mental health and wellbeing, and has developed a mentoring scheme for refugees and asylum seekers in Scotland.

 In 2015, Azzudin accompanied campaigners Margaret Woods and Pinar Aksu to Lesvos, where as many as 3000 refugees per day were arriving from Turkey.
 She wrote a diary of her experiences for The Herald Scotland.

 She is an ambassador for the Scottish Refugee Council.